 Whole-Surface Support of at Least One Flat Surface and the Bearing Bore

-The bearing requires whole-surface support in at least one planar area and the bearing bore.
-Deviations from this have a negative effect on rigidity and running accuracy.
 The preload in the bearing is generated through the inner ring screw connection.
-Due to the high preload forces, the rings are deformed.
+Due to the high preload forces, the rings deform.
 These deformations can be reduced or avoided by the adjacent construction.
-The bearing has defined preload after being screwed on.
+After being fixed in place with the screws, the bearing has a defined preload.

 All AXRY bearings are designed and calculated based on this principle.
-Deviating adjacent constructions can lead to loss of rigidity and running accuracy or to a massive increase in friction.
-Bearing types with more flexible design, such as AXDR and AXCR, help to reduce this problem.
+Deviating adjacent constructions can lead to a loss of rigidity and running accuracy, or to a severe increase in friction.
+Bearing types with a more flexible design, such as AXDR and AXCR, help to reduce this problem.

-If the preload is applied through a screwed-in non-ferrous metal ring, ensure that the preload is uniformly applied to the bearing, e.g. via a steel ring that rotates together with the ring.
+If the preload is applied via a screwed-in non-ferrous metal ring, ensure that the preload force is applied uniformly to the bearing, e.g. by a steel ring that is screwed in together with the ring.

 Edge Rounding / Radii